 Charts 6 and 7 in the PDF show trends in immigration and net migration by nationality from 1991 to 2015.
 The data in these charts does not reflect the revisions to net migration since the 2011 Census, so estimates of immigration and net migration of EU nationals in the period 2004 to 2008 are likely to be underestimates.

-Chart 8 shows ONS estimates of immigration broken down by main reason for immigration.
-In the year ending September 2015, work was the most common main reason for immigration, while formal study was the second most common main reason.
+In the year ending December 2015, work was the most common main reason for immigration, while formal study was the second most common main reason.

 Study was the most common main reason for immigration during the period 2009-12, and the reduction in the number of people migrating to the UK to study since then reflects a reduction in the number of Tier 4 student visas issued to students from outside the EEA and Switzerland (see Chart 9 in the PDF).